marioy47/blog-site/posts/intro-wordpress-gutenberg-block-development/index.md

 ![Displaying the latests posts on the front-end](latests-posts-front-end.png)

-## Displaying the latests posts on the front end
+## Displaying the latests posts on the back end

 Displaying posts on the back-end is not so straight forward since we have to instruct Gutenberg to fetch the posts using the [WordPress Rest API](https://developer.wordpress.org/rest-api/).